jacksorjacksor/flask/notes_on_sheet1.md

 3. Literally no point in calling this "hello.py"
     - Extra confusion, just means you have to set/export FLASK_APP=hello - default is wsgi.py or app.py

-4. Don't use
+4. Don't use:

 ```
 $ flask run
 ```

-Instead, run that base file directly:
+Instead, run the base file (named "hello.py" in 3.) directly:

 ```
 $ py hello.py # [ or wsgi.py or app.py - see my note above! ]